Kristina01111000/Drws_site/README.md

 - Make more emails like the one he sent
 - Make the podcast list page, there’s enough now, copy to other site?
 - Check on the other podcasts in the page he sent, when they are up, make an email for them
-- make the videos private on youtube and link to them from the iste

 - ask about puttiing the private videos straight into the lesson, or just linking to the youtube playlist